renovatebot/renovate/docs/usage/python.md

 - `pipenv` (e.g. `Pipfile`)
 - `setup.py`

-## Versioning Support
+## Versioning support

 The [PEP440](https://www.python.org/dev/peps/pep-0440/) versioning scheme has been rewritten for JavaScript for the purposes of use in this project is published as [@renovatebot/pep440](https://github.com/renovatebot/pep440).
 It supports both pinned versions as well as ranges.
 Legacy versions (`===` prefix) are ignored.

-## How It Works
+## How it works

-1. Renovate will search each repository for any package files it finds
+1. Renovate searches through each repository for package files
-2. Existing dependencies will be extracted from the file(s)
+1. Existing dependencies are extracted from the package files
-3. Renovate will look up the latest version on [PyPI](https://pypi.org/) to determine if any upgrades are available
+1. Renovate looks up the latest version on [PyPI](https://pypi.org/) to determine if any upgrades are available
-4. If the source package includes a GitHub URL as its source, and has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR
+1. If the source package includes a GitHub URL as its source, and has a "changelog" file or uses GitHub releases, a Release Note will be embedded in the generated PR

 ## Alternative file names

 The default file matching regex for `requirements.txt` aims to pick up the most popular conventions for file naming, but it's possible that some get missed.
-If you have a specific file or file pattern you want to get found by Renovate, then you can do this by adding a new pattern under the `fileMatch` field of `pip_requirements`. e.g. you could add this to your config:
+If you have a specific file or file pattern you want the Renovate bot to find, use the `fileMatch` field in the `pip_requirements` object. e.g.:

 ```json
   "pip_requirements": {